 A member of the Oregon State faculty since 2006, Bokil is a professor in the Department of Mathematics who has served in many leadership roles during her tenure.
 Bokil’s primary research interests are in the numerical solution of wave propagation problems.
 She is also currently working on several problems in mathematical ecology that involve the construction and analyses of deterministic and stochastic models for applications in population dynamics, epidemiology and spatial ecology.
 She has worked on other topics in applied mathematics, scientific computing and numerical analysis, as well.
 Her most recent grant is a $225K NSF-funded project, "Computational and Multi-Scale Methods for Nonlinear Electromagnetic Models in Plasmas and Nanocomposites."

 Bokil previously served as associate head of the Mathematics department during 2018-2019.
 She was an Advance Faculty Fellow in 2018, facilitating the implementation of equity, justice and inclusivity training seminars within the College of Science.
 She currently serves as an OSU faculty senator and was a Faculty Senate Executive Committee member from January of 2018 to January of 2020.
-She also serves as a member of the Career Opportunities Committee of the Society for Industrial and Applied Mathematics, and will take over as Chair in January of 2021.
+She also serves as a member of the Career Opportunities Committee of the Society for Industrial and Applied Mathematics.

 “I am very pleased to welcome Dr. Bokil as our Associate Dean for Research and Graduate Studies,” said Roy Haggerty, dean of the College of Science.